It’s hard when your kids are sick, right? Sometimes we feel helpless or even overwhelmed.

 To maintain a healthy gut, we can take in prebiotics and probiotics.

 Prebiotic is a kind of fiber that encourage more healthy bacteria to grow in our gut.
 You can eat artichokes, onions, garlic, bananas, asparagus, oats and apple skin to get prebiotics.

-In short, prebiotics are like fuel for probiotics.
+In short, prebiotics act like fuel for probiotics.

 Probiotics are live cultures or good bacteria found in food and drinks.
-They are found in yogurt, sauerkraut, miso soup, kimchi, and sourdough bread.
+You can find them in yogurt, sauerkraut, miso soup, kimchi, and sourdough bread.

 My daughter and I love yogurt and miso while my husband can’t stop eating kimchi.